 - detailed learning journals with photos and observations

 - three times a year an invitation to discuss your child's progress and any extra support they might need

-- weekly dairy entries via SPARK our online system which helps us to record and evidence your child's development
+- weekly learning journal entries which helps us to record and evidence your child's development

-- meetings to discuss any extra planning we feel might be helpful to your child, such as a targeted plans
+- meetings to discuss any extra planning we feel might be helpful to your child, such as a targeted plan

 How will the setting adapt the Early Years Foundation Stage curriculum for my child's needs?

 The Early Years Foundation Stage (EYFS) is an educational framework which allows key persons to plan for your 'unique child'.
 We observe, assess and plan for your child in three prime areas and four specific areas.

 Communication and Language

 We provide a 'language rich' environment and help to engage children with their preferred interests

 Targeted small group activities